Proposed Amendments to the Constitution of the State of Vermont.

-The 2019-2020 General Assembly proposed two amendments to the Constitution of the State of Vermont, and the upcoming 2021-2022 General Assembly must concur with each proposed amendment in order for it to be submitted to the voters for final approval.
+The 2019-2020 General Assembly proposed two amendments to the Constitution of the State of Vermont, and the 2021-2022 General Assembly concurred with each proposed amendment.
+The proposals will be submitted to the voters for final approval on the 2022 General Election Ballot.
 The proposed amendments are described as follows:

 Proposal 2 would amend the Vermont Constitution to clarify that slavery and indentured servitude in any form are prohibited.